 II.
 Determine if immunotherapy + RA improves event free survival and overall survival as compared to RA alone, in the subgroup of high risk International Neuroblastoma Staging System (INSS) stage 4 neuroblastoma patients who have achieved a pre-ASCT response of CR, VGPR, or PR.

+II.
+Determine if change from baseline of MRD is associated with event free and overall survival III.
+Determine whether tumor biology at diagnosis correlates with event-free and overall survival, for either of the randomized regimens.

 IV.
-Determine if change from baseline of MRD is associated with event free and overall survival V. Determine whether tumor biology at diagnosis correlates with event-free and overall survival, for either of the randomized regimens.

-VII.
-To explore the relationship between antibody-dependent cellular cytoxicity (ADCC) and event free survival (EFS).
+To explore the relationship between antibody-dependent cellular cytoxicity (ADCC) and EFS.

 After completion of study treatment, patients are followed up periodically for 10 years.